ctrl-alt-del-world/midway/README.md

 ### Starter kit for [Gatsby](https://www.gatsbyjs.org/), [Sanity.io](https://www.sanity.io), & Shopify

-Thanks to [Lucas](https://github.com/lucasvocos/gatsby-sanity-shopify) for kicking this whole thing off.
 I've taken a relatively more opinionated approach and started to fully build out a complete expereince.
 The documentation is being written while the experience is created, please don't make issues/tickets just yet, if you have contributions around my TS linting/issues feel free to PR those aspects.

 Clone this repository to bootstrap a fresh Typescript Gatsby site, powered by Sanity CMS and dynamically import Shopify products to Sanity with the help of a WebHook